cormachogan/hostinfo-operator/README.md

 * An __Operator__ (or business logic) to retrieve the Total and Free CPU from the ESXi host specified in the CR will be coded in the controller for this CR.

+__Note:__ A similar exercise to create an operator to query virtual machine information.
+This can be found [here](https://github.com/cormachogan/vminfo-operator).

 ## What is not covered in this tutorial? ##

 The assumption is that you already have a working Kubernetes cluster.
 Installation and deployment of a Kubernetes is outside the scope of this tutorial.
 If you do not have a Kubernetes cluster available, consider using __Kubernetes in Docker__ (shortened to __Kind__) which uses containers as Kubernetes nodes.
 A quickstart guide can be found here: